STEVE INSKEEP, Host:

 Dr. John Rich used to work at Boston City Hospital.
 It was around 1990, a time of high crime.
 And he started noticing this steady of stream of young, black men who turned up at the emergency room.

-Dr. JOHN RICH (Author, "Wrong Place, Wrong Time"): As a black doctor there, one of a few black doctors, I walked through the hospital and I would see lots of young men on gurneys who had been shot or stabbed.
+JOHN RICH: As a black doctor there, one of a few black doctors, I walked through the hospital and I would see lots of young men on gurneys who had been shot or stabbed.

 INSKEEP: And John Rich began wondering why so many of them ended up there.